 With just a little design experience, I can show you how to use Photoshop to create Cricut Cut files in Adobe Photoshop with this tutorial!
 Use your own graphics or purchased designs for beautiful print and cut illustrations!

 This post is sponsored by Cricut.
 All opinions are 100% my own.

 Welcome to another week of the Cricut Post Series!
 I almost always use Adobe Illustrator to create Cricut Cut Files, but not everyone knows how to use it.
 I’ve found a lot of people are more comfortable with Adobe Photoshop, so I wanted to give you a tutorial on how to use Photoshop for creating Cricut Cut Files in Photoshop!
 Don’t worry, we’ll cover Illustrator, too!

-- Cricut Explore Air -while I don’t use my Cricut in this tutorial, you will still need it when you cut out your project.
+- Cricut Maker or Cricut Explore Air -while I don’t use my Cricut in this tutorial, you will still need it when you cut out your project.

 - Cricut Design Space